edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

     def find_operation(self, word):
+        """
-        "This method takes a 16 bit value representing an opcode and returns the related operation"
+        This method takes a 16 bit value representing an opcode and returns the related operation
+        """

         opcode = Opcode(word)